Dhu Nuwas: Persecution of Christians

 Based on other contemporary sources, Dhu Nuwas, after seizing the throne of the Ḥimyarites around 518 or 522, attacked Najran and its inhabitants, captured them and, burned their churches.
 The destruction fell out on Tuesday, during the 15th day of the lunar month Tishri, in the year 835 of the Seleucid era counting (corresponding with AD 524).
 After accepting the city's capitulation, he massacred its inhabitants who would not renounce Christianity.
 Earlier, the Himyarite monarch had attacked and killed the Abyssinian Christians who had settled in Zafar.

+The Quran also mentions the persecution of Christians by Dhu Nuwas without mentioning his name in 85:4.

-According to the Arab historians, Dhu Nuwas then proceeded to write a letter to the Lakhmid king Al-Mundhir III ibn al-Nu'man of al-Ḥīrah and King Kavadh I of Persia to inform them of his deed and to encourage them to do likewise to the Christians under their dominion.
+According to the Arab historians, Dhu Nuwas then proceeded to write a letter to the Lakhmid king Al-Mundhir III ibn al-Nu'man of al-Ḥīrah and King Kavadh I of Persia to inform them of his decisions and to encourage them to do likewise to the Christians under their dominion.
 Al-Mundhir received the letter in January 519[sic], as he was receiving an embassy from Constantinople seeking to forge a peace between the Roman Empire and al-Ḥīrha.
 He revealed the contents of the letter to the Byzantine ambassadors, who were horrified by its contents.
 Word of the slaughter quickly spread throughout the Byzantine and Persian realms, and refugees from Najran, including a man named Daws Dhu Tha'laban, even reached the court of Roman Emperor Justin I himself and begged him to avenge the martyred Christians.

 In AD 523, Dhu Nawas murdered Arethas, the leader of the Miaphysite Christian community, along with 340 of his followers.
-News of his execution reached to Roman emperor Justin I and with the help of Kaleb of Axum, the king of Abyssinia, overthrew Dhu Nawas.
+News of this reached the ears of emperor Justin I of the Byzantine Empire and King Kaleb of Axum, the latter of which sent troops to depose Dhu Nawas and end the persecution of Christians.